LiF-x/lifxmod.com/index.md

 # Life is Feudal: Extended (LiFx)
 {: .fs-9 }

 All the documentation you need to make your mods compatible with the LiFx framework.
-Made to be easy both for developers and users
+This resource is primarily for developers and server owners.
 {: .fs-6 .fw-300 }

 [Download server framework](/mods/server/art.zip){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [Get YoLauncher](https://yolauncher.app){: .btn .fs-5 .mb-4 .mb-md-0 }